giacomosepe/giac-congo-theme/content/_index.md

 ---
-title: Giacomo Sepe | Media solutions to connect businesses and audiences
+title: Giacomo Sepe | Productized creative and professional services for Small&Medium companies
 ---

-Developing a set of solutions for daring shareholders who are ready to build iconic digital and media assets that generate additional revenue or improve reputation and brand perception
+Creating, growing and scaling standardized services businesses that are scalable, productized, and have high margins

  <!-- Building a suite of services and tools for company managers to develop an audience and create revenue generating media and digital assets -->